agileware/Agileware-Caldera-Forms-Magic-Tags/README.md

 ### Magic Tags So Far
 From version 1.1.0, we got:
-- contact:related-subtype
+- contact:related-subtype   This tag will look for the login user id, get the related organization subtype
-- contact:subtype
+- contact:subtype           Same as above, but with different relationship id
 - member:membership
-- member:membership_type
+- member:membership_type    The type of the logged in user's membership
-- member:membership_value
+- member:membership_value   This price of the logged in user's membership
 - member:renewal
 - user:roles

+Note: Some of the tags are not suitable to reuse in other sites.

 ## Developer
 Here is some helpful information for developers.